-What makes Plural Sight an innovative teaching website is its unique trajectory of making students familiar with the coding.
-Previously famous a Code School, the courses offered by Plural Sight consists of both paid and free lessons.
+What makes Plural Sight an innovative teaching website is its unique trajectory of making students familiar with coding.
+Previously famous as a Code School, the courses offered by Plural Sight consist of both paid and free lessons.

 The learning process is straightforward for learners in this site.
 For practice sessions, the students have to start coding in their browser window.

-Clearing each courses guarantee points to the students who can use them to earn badges and check out their own progress.
-The methods available in Plural Sight includes Ruby, PHP, Elixir, iOS, HTML, CSS, and Python.
+Clearing each course guarantees points to the students who can use them to earn badges and check out their own progress.
+The methods available in Plural Sight include Ruby, PHP, Elixir, iOS, HTML, CSS, and Python.

 6. Hack.pledge ()